timothytcliu/NODE-NUCAMP-WEEK-2/README.md

 ### Task 1: Create a Schema and Model for Partners

-1. **Model module:** In the nucampsiteServer/models folder, create a new file named partner.js.
+1. **Model module:** In the nucampsiteServer/models folder, create a new file named `partner.js`.
-2. **Schema:** In this file, create a new Mongoose Schema named partnerSchema.
+2. **Schema:** In this file, create a new Mongoose Schema named `partnerSchema`.
 Use this sample partner document given below as your guide:
 ```javascript
 {
     "name": "Mongo Fly Shop",